elevy99927/Jenkins-k8s/Part1-package-manager/01-maven/maven-debug-lab/README.md

 - Step through code to understand program flow.
 - Diagnose and fix issues in the application.

-Debugging with `jdb` is especially useful when graphical IDEs are unavailable or when working in server environments.
+Debugging with `jdb` is especially useful when graphical IDEs are unavailable or when working in server environments (for example in kubernetes pods).

 ---